tsuriga/pattermer/README.md

 searches mapped to variables by users to rename files according to a given pattern.

-It is built using HTML5 technologies on Electron (v0.36.5) and Photon (v0.1.2).
+It is built using ES6 and HTML5 technologies on Electron (v0.36.5) and Photon (v0.1.2).

 * [Electron](http://electron.atom.io/)
 * [Photon](http://photonkit.com/)